polosson/jquery.PoloPlugins/README.md

 This litte **utility** is used to display response or error messages from the server, and which can be used to display any message you want.

-Started with JQuery 2.0.1, and using Bootstrap CSS classes | Licence: GNU Affero 3.0
+Started with JQuery 2.0.1, and using Bootstrap CSS classes | License: Creative Common "CC-BY-SA 4.0"

 #### Basic usage